Certificate creation and requirements

 - Assign the same certificate to all of the enterprise nodes that are involved in call signaling.

-See Assigning a server certificate to the Pexip Infinity Conferencing Nodes for more information and examples for an on-prem deployment.
+See Assigning the certificate to Conferencing Nodes for more information and examples for an on-prem deployment.

 When using Pexip Infinity's inbuilt CSR generator the examples below show the entries that would be required to match our example public DMZ deployment, and our example on-premises deployment (for the Europe-located pool of Pexip nodes):